 As the words of the song continue to say, “If heaven is not my home, then Lord what will I do?”
 For the vast majority of people, Heaven will not be their home (Matthew 7:13-14).
 Their home will be real and they will be living in Hell, where they will be tormented day and night forever and ever in burning fire and brimstone (Revelation 20:10, 15).
-For the few whose home is Heaven, “God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
+But for the few whose home is Heaven, “God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away” (Revelation 21:4).

 The apostle Paul was longing to leave this earth and go home to Heaven.
 He says, “For I am hard-pressed between the two, having a desire to depart and be with Christ, which is far better.
 Nevertheless to remain in the flesh is more needful for you…For our citizenship is in Heaven, from which we also eagerly wait for the Saviour, the Lord Jesus Christ” (Philippians 1:23-24, 3:20).
 Are you eagerly waiting for the Lord?

 As mortal human beings we cannot begin to imagine how great and wonderful Heaven will be.
 We cannot comprehend its glory.
 We have, “an inheritance incorruptible and that does not fade away, reserved in Heaven for you” (1 Peter 1:4), “knowing that you have a better and enduring possession for yourselves in Heaven” (Hebrews 10:34).
 As human beings we are eternal in that we live forever and ever in one of two places.
 Our home will be either Heaven or Hell.
 We make the choice as to where we will go.
 If one is not preparing to go to Heaven, he will end up in Hell.
 Our number one goal in this life must be for Heaven to be our home.
 No one will accidentally go to Heaven.

-Man is more than physical, but is also a spiritual being.
+Man is more than physical, but he is also a spiritual being.
 Even though our physical body dies and decays, our spirit continues to live on forever.
 Death of the physical body occurs when the body and spirit are separated.
 "For the body without the spirit is dead" (James 2:26).
 The word death means separation.
 When people die physically there is a separation of body and spirit.
 "Then the dust will return to the earth as it was.
 And the spirit will return to God who gave it" (Ecclesiastes 12:7).

 We have two appointments we will definitely keep, whether we want to or not.
 "And as it is appointed for men to die once, but after this the judgment" (Hebrews 9:27).
 These two appointments cannot be canceled.
 Death is not the end, but it is the beginning of eternity.
 Eternity is awaiting each of us and we must prepare for it.
 Jesus says, "Do not marvel at this; for the hour is coming in which all who are in the graves will hear his voice and come forth, those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation" (John 5:28-29).
 We will be held accountable for how we have lived here on the earth.